-In ref.
-[11], two new interactions, USDA and USDB, have been obtained that provide realistic sd-shell wave functions.
+In Ref.
+[2], two new interactions, USDA and USDB, have been obtained to describe sd shell nuclei with an inert 16O core.
 In extracting the USDA and USDB interactions, constraints based on the binding energy and energy levels were used and the rms deviation of the predicted energy levels ranges from 130-170 keV.
-To further test the validity of these interactions, we compare the experimental and calculated spectroscopic factors, which were not used in obtaining the parameters of USDA or USDB interactions.
-This comparison includes all (d,p) transfer reaction data on these nuclei for which spectroscopic factors can be calculated in the corresponding Hilbert spaces in large-basis shell model (LBSM).
-A detailed compilation of the experimentally extracted SFs will be provided in forthcoming publications [12, 13].
-In this article, we show a quantitative overall evaluation of the success of LBSM calculations in describing the SFs.
+To further test the validity of these interactions, we compare the experimental and calculated spectroscopic factors, which were not used to determine the parameters of the USDA or USDB interactions.
+This comparison includes all (d, p) transfer reaction data on these nuclei for which spectroscopic factors can be calculated in the corresponding Hilbert spaces in largebasis shell-model (LB-SM).
+A detailed compilation of the experimentally extracted SFs will be provided in forthcoming publications [15,16].
+In this article, we show a quantitative overall evaluation of the success of LB-SM calculations in describing the SFs.
 There are only a handful of states where the agreement between the experimentally extracted and predicted SFs is unusually poor.
 These states are identified and discussed.

-Figure 1 shows the comparisons of the experimental SFs to shell-model SFs.
-The averaged SF values obtained with USDA and USDB (x co-ordinates) are plotted vs. the experimental data (y co-ordinates).
+Figure 1 shows the comparisons of the experimental SFs to shell-model predictions.
+The averaged SF values obtained with USDA and USDB interactions are plotted vs the experimental extracted SF values obtained in this study labeled as SF(ADWA) (y coordinates).
 The horizontal error bars indicate the range of the USDA and USDB results.
 For most of the cases, the two values are nearly identical.
 The solid diagonal line indicates perfect agreement between theoretical predictions and experimental data.
 Nearly all the data cluster around the solid line.
-For excited states SF, the quality of the measured angular distributions are poorer than for the ground state SF.
-Even though we adopted the deduced experimental uncertainties of 20-30% from ref.

-[12,13], scatter of the data suggests that the experimental uncertainties are closer to 40%.
-For reference, the dash lines in all the figures indicate 40% deviation from the solid line.
-There are three states (3.908 MeV ($5/2^+$) state in 25Mg, 7.692 MeV ($3/2^+$) and 8.290 MeV ($5/2^+$) states in 29Si), with very small calculated spectroscopic factors (<0.005).
-Both calculated SFs with USDA and USDB interactions for these states, exceed the experimental values by more than a factor 10.
-They are outside the range of systematics established as indicated by the dashed lines.
+For excited states SF, the measured angular distributions are often of poorer quality than those for the ground state.
+Even though we adopted the deduced experimental uncertainties of 20%-30% from ref.
+[10,11] in the figure, the larger scatter of the excited-state data could imply larger experimental uncertainties closer to 40%.
+For reference, the dashed lines in all the figures indicate 40% deviation from the solid line.
+There are three states (3.908 MeV $(5/2^+)$ state in 25Mg, 7.692 MeV $(3/2^+)$ and 8.290 MeV $(5/2^+)$ states in 29Si), with very small calculated spectroscopic factors (< 0.005), outside the range of the established systematics.
 Small calculated SFs originate from large cancellations of contributions from different components of the wave functions, which are hard to control even in the best shell-model calculation.
-Indeed, the calculated values using USDA and USDB interactions differ by more than a factor of two.
+Indeed, the calculated values using USDA and USDB interactions differ from each other by more than a factor of 2 and underpredict the experimental values by more than a factor of 10.
+Clearly, these cases would be important to examine further,